derlinkshaender/pashua-binding-go/README.md

 The folder `example` contains an example, which does not do much more than define how the dialog window should look like and use the functions in the `pashua.go` file.

-You need to habe [Pashua](https://www.bluem.net/jump/pashua) installed on your Mac to make use of this repository.
+You need to have [Pashua](https://www.bluem.net/jump/pashua) installed on your Mac to make use of this repository.
 The code expects Pashua.app in one of the “typical” locations, such as the global or the user’s “Applications” folder, or in the folder which contains `example.go`.